stanford-oval/schema2qa/README.md

 ## Leader board
 All numbers are evaluated on the Schema2QA test set which is not included in this repository.
 Please contact us at mobisocial@lists.stanford.edu to evaluate your model(s) on the test data.
-Note that the accuracy is now different from what we reported in our papers as the dataset changed.
+Note that the accuracy is now different from what we reported in our papers as the dataset has changed.
 #### Schema2QA
 |                                                                                 | restaurants | people | movies | books | music | hotels | average |
 | --------------------------------------------------------------------------------| ----------- | ------ | ------ | ----- | ----- | ------ | ------- |